York St John University: Democratic structures

 As of September 2016, the Students' Union moved to a new democratic structure in order to further student engagement with the Union.
 The Students' Union is led by a student executive of twelve, including three full-time officer trustees and nine chairs of schools representing each of the university schools.
 The current president of York St John Students' Union is Tim Holmes.
 The current president of education is Jenny Marchant.
 The current president of wellbeing and diversity is Kirsten Jolley.

 The executive all hold seats on the Student Council (previously Senate) and the other seats are filled by elected members of each of the six Students' Union 'Zones' (student forums).

 Any student can submit a motion to the Student Council on any issue regarding life at university.
 The motion is then debated by members of Senate and either passed or not passed as policy.

 Community links

-Public events

-The university regularly hosts in person and virtual lectures, discussions, art displays and presentations for the public to attend.

 York St John Communities Centre

 Founded in 2016 and based on the university campus, the Communities Centre offers counselling, support groups and drop-in sessions for local residents.
 It also conducts research into mental health issues.
-Specialist areas are bereavement and domestic abuse and the Centre regularly collaborates with Independent Domestic Abuse Services (IDAS).
+Specialist areas are bereavement and domestic abuse.
+The Centre regularly collaborates with the Independent Domestic Abuse Services (IDAS).